JeppeOEM/rate-all-products/README.md

-# Laravel product rating application
+### Description
-Lets users rate and comment and view products,
+A product rating app where users can rate, comment and view products.
 ### Features
 - user authentication
 - email verification